jgitlin-p21/chef-server/src/oc_erchef/apps/chef_db/priv/README.md

 # SCHEMA

-The schema for the SQL version of Chef server is found in:
+The schema for the SQL version of CINC Server is found in:

 pgsql_schema.sql